stratumn/go-indigonode/doc/extend.md

 // Runner runs a function.
 type Runner interface {
 	// Run should start the service.
 It should block until the service is
 	// done or the context is canceled.
-It should send a message to running
+It should call Running once it has
-	// once it has started, and to stopping when it begins stopping.
-It
+	// started, and Stopping when it begins stopping.
-	// should send empty structs to the channels rather than closing them.
+	Run(ctx context.Context, running, stopping func()) error
-	Run(ctx context.Context, running, stopping chan<- struct{}) error }
+}
 ```